 This morning drive out by 4*4 vehicle into the Wild.
-Considered to be one of the oldest, largest and most isolated ranches in the world, Dadanawa sits on approximately 1700 square miles of grass lands in the South Rupununi Region of Guyana, where its 6000+ heads of cattle graze free, roaming the foothills of the Kanuku Monutains, or “Mountains of Life” .
+Considered to be one of the oldest, largest and most isolated ranches in the world, Dadanawa and its sister Ranch, Wichabai sits on approximately 1700 square miles of grass lands in the South Rupununi Region of Guyana, where its 6000+ heads of cattle graze free, roaming the foothills of the Kanuku Monutains, or “Mountains of Life”.
 The South Rupununi Savanahs and Kanuku Mountains provides, food, shelter, medicine and even spiritual guidance to the Indigenous Tribes- the Wapishanas and Wai Wai that inhabits the South Rupununi.
-Accommodation is in a typical Ranch –Styled wooden building on stilts, offering guests a full view of the Savannahs and Mountains.
+Accommodation is in a typical Ranch –Styled wooden building, offering guests a full view of the Savannahs and Mountains.
 Experience the local cowboys or Vaqueros work the cattle the same way they have done it for centuries.
-Take a drive further into the Savannah for a hike up the Totawan Mountain for a panoramic view of the wider savannah: Overnight Dadanawa Ranch House (BLD).
+Take a drive further into the Savannah for a hike up the Totawan Mountain for a panoramic view of the wider savannah: Overnight Wichabai Guest House (BLD)

 Set out early in the morning for a Giant Anteater sighting, do some horseback riding and witness the Vaqueros at work roping cattle etc. In the afternoon we return to Lethem and Overnight at Adventure Guianas Hotel (BLD).